Federation for American Immigration Reform: Controversy

 FAIR responded to this charge by stating that there is no factual basis for the accusation; that FAIR has compiled a long record of mainstream credibility and respect on immigration issues and has always opposed discrimination on the basis of race, ethnicity, or religion; and that the accusation is an "act of desperation, resulting from the SPLC's failure to convince the American people of their viewpoint."

 In August 2018, FAIR's former press secretary, Joe Gomez, filed a complaint with the Washington, D.C.
 Office of Human Rights, alleging racist, xenophobic, and ableist harassment at FAIR.
-Gomez's Attorney Chris Bell, accused FAIR of misrepresenting the settlement to media outlets by wrongly saying the D.C.
+Gomez's attorney, Chris Bell, accused FAIR of misrepresenting the settlement to media outlets by wrongly saying the D.C.
 Office of Human Rights dismissed the complaint because it had no merit.
 Instead, the office dismissed the complaint because a settlement was reached, according to Bell.
 "If they continue to misrepresent the truth, I'm going to set the record straight," Bell said.
 "There was never an agreement [FAIR] could go out and misrepresent the truth."

+FAIR’s comment, attributable to Dan Stein, president of FAIR: “FAIR stands by its position that the allegations made by Mr. Gomez with respect to his treatment here were always without foundation.
+FAIR believes that this retraction by Mr. Gomez is a vindication of this position.
+FAIR endeavors to treat all its employees with dignity and respect.”